OpenEnergyPlatform/ontology/CONTRIBUTE.md

     A) If including new terms to the ontology, ask at least two persons to review

-    B) If restructuring the ontology, one person is enough, though two is better
+    B) If restructuring the ontology, ask at least two persons to review

     C) If your PR does not modify the ontology, only one reviewer is enough